hmrc/vat-service-guide/source/documentation/close-down.html.md

 ### Agent breaks client link

-Agents will be able to do this with using their agent services account.
+Agents will be able to do this using their agent services account.

 ## Change details